dhabedank/brokerage-engine-documentation/docs/invoices.md

   - Enter the amount you would like to increase an agent's allowance by.
 - Comments
   - Comments are reflected on the Allowance Detail history screen.

+Should an invoice be paid by allowance, an `Accounting` user must mark that invoice as paid in the Accounting System.

+### Commission
+`Accounting` users may, while processing a [transaction](transactions-transaction.md/#agent-open-balances), pay down an agent's open balance from the proceeds of a transaction.

+Should an invoice be paid by commission, an `Accounting` user must mark that invoice as paid in the Accounting System **and** also Mark Paid from the Edit Invoice dropdown located in the Invoice Detail screen.

+### Other Payment Methods
+Agents may choose to pay invoices with alternative payment methods, such as by check or cash.
+In this event, an `Accounting` user must mark that invoice as paid in the Accounting System **and** also Mark Paid from the Edit Invoice dropdown located in the Invoice Detail screen.